woojiahao/tp/docs/DeveloperGuide.md

 <img src="images/unicash/SummaryUiSequenceDiagram.png" width="700" />

-From the sequence diagram above, we see that after getting `commandResult`, `MainWindow` updates `ResultDisplay` next.
+**Details**

+1. The user runs the "summary" command
+2. The command is parsed by the `Logic` component, which is explained in another sequence diagram below, and returns a CommandResult object.
+3. `MainWindow` updates the `ResultDisplay` object with the `CommandResult#getFeedbackToUser` method.
-Afterwards, it retrieves the updated expense data from `LogicManager` and updates the pie chart and line chart data with the `setPieChart` and `setLineChart` methods.
-Note that the methods up to this stage will be called every time a new command is entered.
+4. `MainWindow` retrieves the updated expense summary per category and per year-month from the `Logic` component.
+It then calls `setPieChart` and `setLineChart` on the result to update the pie chart and line chart data (stored within `SummaryWindow`).
+5. If the `commandResult` object's `showSummary` attribute is `true`, then it indicates that the summary window should open.
+Subsequently, `MainWindow` performs a self-invocation by calling its own `handleSummary` method.
+Otherwise, the execution ends.
+6. Under the `handleSummary` method:
+   1. `MainWindow` checks to see if `SummaryWindow` is already opened by calling `SummaryWindow#isShowing`.
+If this is false, then `SummaryWindow#focus` is called.
+   2. Otherwise, `Logic#getExpenseSummaryPerCategory` is called to retrieve the expense summary per category formatted in a `HashMap<String, Double>`.
+The result is passed as an argument when calling the `SummaryWindow#show` method.
+   3. Within the `SummaryWindow#show` method, a check is first performed to determine if the expense summary is empty.
+      If this is true, then the summary window does not open.
+Otherwise, the summary window is opened.

+ℹ️ **Note:** Steps 1 to 5 will be called every time a new command is entered.
 This allows the pie chart and  line chart to be updated automatically every time the user makes commands that may modify the list of transactions.
-It is within the `handleSummary` method, which is called next, where we see the inner workings of the activity diagram shown above.

-Within the `handleSummary` method, we first check if the summary window is already opened using the `isShowing` method.
-If it is, then we simply call the `focus()` method from `SummaryWindow` before finishing execution.
-Otherwise, we retrieve the updated expenses per category from `LogicManager` before calling the `show(expenseSummary)` method of `SummaryWindow`.
-At this point, `SummaryWindow` checks if `expenseSummary` is empty.
-The summary window is opened only if there are expenses available.

-Next, let's go over the `LogicManager.execute("summary")` sequence diagram shown below:
+Next, we delve deeper into the `Logic` component, specifically when `MainWindow` executed the `LogicManager.execute("summary")` line of code.
+The sequence diagram for this portion is given below.

 <img src="images/unicash/SummaryExecuteSequenceDiagram.png" width="700" />

 Similar to all other commands, the raw user input String "summary" is parsed by `UniCashParser` to create a `SummaryCommand` object, which is returned to `LogicManager`. `LogicManager` then calls the `execute` method of the newly-created `SummaryCommand` object.
 At this point, the `SummaryCommand` object first checks if there are any expenses available by calling `Model#hasExpense`.
-It then instantiates a commandResult object to be returned to `MainWindow`.
+It then instantiates a `CommandResult` object to be returned to `MainWindow`.

-It is important to note that the parameters provided when instantiating `commandResult` depends on whether there are expenses available or not.
-In particular, the `feedbackToUser` parameter of the `CommandResult` constructor differs, as well as its `showSummary` parameter.
+ℹ️ **Note:** The arguments provided to the `CommandResult` constructor depends on whether `Model#hasExpense` evaluates to `true`.
+In particular, the `feedbackToUser` and `showSummary` parameters of the `CommandResult` constructor differ.
 If there are no expenses available, the `feedbackToUser` string will contain a message to tell users that they have no expenses to summarize.
-Furthermore, the `showSummary` parameter will be set to `false`, which prevents the `MainWindow#handleSummary` method from running.
-This prevents the summary window from opening.
+This allows us to display different messages to `ResultDisplay` according to whether there are expenses available or not.
+Also, the `showSummary` parameter will be set to `false`, preventing the `MainWindow#handleSummary` method from running, as explained in the prior sequence diagram.

 ### General Utility